KiranLearner/Javascript/README.md

 # learning-coding-
-This is my resume , i will edit it during learning html,css and javascript along the way.
+This is my resume , I will edit it during learning html,css and javascript along the way.